 Companies tend to consider outsourcing simply because they find it more profitable.
 They consider outsourcing as a superior tool for their business.
 Some may see outsourcing merely as a trend, but it has improved significantly ever since it was formally considered as a business strategy in 1989 (Mullin, 1996).
 Outsourcing has boomed on an ever growing global stage.
-Outsourcing is flexible and practical, useful not only to large businesses but small companies and SMEs benefit as well.
+It became beneficial not only to SMEs, but even large businesses can benefit from this as well.

 ‘Outsourcing’ simply means shifting portions of business operations, tasks, or processes to a third party provider rather than performing them internally.
 As a business strategy, outsourcing is proven to reduce overall costs and increase efficiency.